nekooei/emitter_task/README.md

 npm test
 ```

-**Note: The implementation must not rely on any third-party libraries or [Node.js](https://nodejs.org) modules, as we interested in seeing your coding ability.**
+**Note: The implementation must not rely on any third-party libraries or [Node.js](https://nodejs.org) modules, as we are interested in seeing your coding ability.**

 ## Requirements
 The following implementation requires [Node.js](https://nodejs.org) `v6.4.0`+ to be installed (either system wide or using the likes of [`nvm`](https://github.com/creationix/nvm)).
 It does not require any global modules, as all required modules are locally installed.